MicrosoftDocs/biztalk-docs/biztalk/core/the-interchange-had-a-structural-error-in-before-the-first-functional-group.md

 ---
 description: "Learn more about: The interchange had a structural error in-before the first functional group"
-title: "The interchange had a structural error in-before the first functional group | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "The interchange had a structural error in-before the first functional group" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 12202148-0a32-464e-8dbd-d01b9ba530eb
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # The interchange had a structural error in-before the first functional group
 ## Details